jhad69/christian-emapta-technical-assessment/README.md

 ## How To Run This Application Locally
 IMPORTANT: Send me an email to request access for this project in firebase and ask me for the ENV file for the firestore database configuration.

-Create the .env file...
+Create the .env file at the root of the project...
 This will be sent via email.

 Install all dependencies by running:
 ```